sleekmason/Lilidog/README.md

 - Feh sets the wallpaper.
 More wallpapers are located in ~/Pictures/wallpapers.
 Right-Click in Thunar to change the wallpaper.

 - System notifications enabled with Dunst.
 Set your own settings in ~/.config/dunst/dunstrc.

+- Menu Extras list, with install options for Liquorix kernel, Sleek kernel, Qemu, Virtualbox, Steam, and more.

 - All custom scripts are in /usr/local/bin.
 Some of the fun ones are: <br/>
 winfuncs tiler - For tiling and such.
 Set your own keybinds! <br/>